thedodd/giphy-api/book/ownership.md

 - For as long as `'a` is alive and well, that reference to `my_db_name` stands.
 Can not be mutated.
 Can not be destroyed.
 - No garbage collector needed.

 Remember, lifetime rules apply to `&` references.
-Not to the various pointer types in Rust (Box, Rc, Arc etc).
+Not to the various pointer types in Rust (Box, Rc, Arc etc), though you could still pass around references to them if needed.